niell-ion/TXRX-Doc-Hub/docs/rars.md

 * If battery is providing less than `24V`, there may be an issue with the battery charger
 * Battery charger features two status lights, <span style="background-color:rgb(255, 0, 0)"><span style="color:white;">red</span></span> (LED1) indicates charging is active, while <span style="background-color:rgb(0, 153, 69)"><span style="color:white;">green</span></span> (LED2) turns on when the battery is fully charged
 * **If charger is not functioning, replace fuse**

+### Relay Issues

+The RAR board features six relays.
+One for each motor direction, one for overcurrent, one for the emergency stop, and two for the battery charger.

+#### Motor relays
+* If the motor is only functioning in one direct, swap A&B relays

+#### Charger Relays

 ### Sensor Issues